Jim Henson’s The Dark Crystal gets the Wayne McGregor treatment – review

 Sometimes the show tells an explicit story, like the competition for a beaky headpiece that symbolises power.
 Or it steps back altogether, with a voiceover from spoken word artist Isaiah Hull that nods to melting ice caps and the cost of living.

 Over 90 minutes, it can feel muddled – but the dancing doesn’t, and nor does the production.
 McGregor and his collaborators fill the stage with layered and lavish effects.
-Ravi Deepres’ film design projects images onto screens behind and in front of the nine dancers, so they’re immersed in high-resolution photography.
+Ravi Deepres’ film design projects images on to screens behind and in front of the nine dancers, so they’re immersed in high-resolution photography.

-In one terrific sequence, Deepres’ camera swoops in to an image of an eye, the tracery of veins becoming the branches of trees in a burning forest.
+In one terrific sequence, Deepres’ camera swoops into an image of an eye, the tracery of veins becoming the branches of trees in a burning forest.
 The dancers come charging through, fierce and urgent, driven harder by Joel Cadbury’s percussive electronic score.

 Dr Alex Box and Philip Delamore dress the dancers in a mix of patterned unitards, sometimes with headpieces or layered padding that transforms their body shapes.
 There are no puppets – but one straw figure moves with the unsettling quality of puppetry, jointed in unexpected ways.
 In more intimate scenes, McGregor creates more complex duets and trios, his fine dancers wrapping around each other with a sense of tenderness and vulnerability.